-IMPORTANT: For residents of USA, Brazil, Dominican Republic and Mexico
+IMPORTANT: For residents of USA, Brazil, Dominican Republic, Mexico and Panama

-The items listed above apply only to residents of USA, Brazil, Dominican Republic and Mexico
+The items listed above apply only to residents of USA, Brazil, Dominican Republic, Mexico and Panama

 Types of Restrictive Measures